urschuca/yaka/README.md

 ## Yet Another tasKs mAnager

 Basically a todo list in shell with waouh color features.
+Like UNIX everything is a file.

 ## Usage :

-yaka task 	: add task to TODO list
+__yaka task__ 	: add task to TODO list

-yaka -w task	: move task to Waiting list
+__yaka -w task__	: move task to Waiting list

-yaka -f task	: finish task
+__yaka -f task__	: finish task

-yaka		: show TODO list
+__yaka__		: show TODO list

+## Cloud synchronisation

+Symply synchronise TODO directory into our cloud providers and let the magic happens.